• Skip to main content

 Alaska has an ever-changing climate being one of the coldest cities in the United States.
 Stepping outside feels like entering a whole new realm where each breath holds a hint of the Arctic’s breath itself.
 This extreme cold shapes the daily life of the citizens and adds a touch of magic to the experience.

-The lowest temperature ever recorded in North America was recorded in Alaska’s interior, reflecting the state’s extreme atmosphere.
+The lowest temperature ever recorded in North America is in Alaska’s interior, reflecting the state’s extreme atmosphere.
 As climate change approaches, the impact on Alaska’s Arctic ecosystems is becoming increasingly important, emphasizing the importance of sustainable practices.

 Stunning aurora borealis

-The reason why most people visit Alaska is for the mesmerizing view of the Aurora Borealis, usually referred to as the Northern Lights, a natural and astounding phenomenon in the celestial atmosphere as it graces the northern heavens with green, pink, and purple, captivating lights.
+The reason why most people visit Alaska is for the mesmerizing Aurora Borealis, usually referred to as the Northern Lights.
+This natural and astounding phenomenon in the celestial atmosphere graces the northern heavens with green, pink, and purple, captivating lights.
 These hues sway with shimmer and mystical grace, making the Alaskan night skies come alive.

-The Northern Lights are best seen during the winter months when the evenings are longer.
+Winter months are the best time to see he Northern Lights as the evenings are longer.
 Fairbanks, Alaska, which is located beneath the Auroral Oval, is the finest spot to watch them.

 Natural resources and economy